scottbot95/stationeers-ic-kotlin/Readme.md

 ## Planned Features

-- Framework for unit testing your scripts
+- Framework for unit testing and simulating your scripts
 - Typesafe device vars (ie can't set "Setting" on something that doesn't have a Setting)
-   - This can be easily achieved in TS
+   - This can be easily achieved in TS with union types